Lorbru/FSTforLatex/README.md

 # ASR and weighted finite state transducers for LaTeX code generation from speech (-Fr)

+(This repot will be not publicly available on github during the anonymous period for Interspeech 2025)

 ## Resume

 The aim of this project is to build a pipeline which allow people to generate their LaTeX sentences from speech.